caronero/SMStrojan/README.md

 # **SMStrojan**

 ## **📜 Description**
 **SMStrojan** is a powerful tool for controlling apps and managing SMS messages through commands received from a bot.
 It aims to provide multiple functionalities for Android apps in an easy and secure way.
+The control interface is managed entirely through a Telegram bot, eliminating the need to open ports or host any files.

 ---